antoniojbt/project_quickstart/README.rst

 .. _CookieCutter: https://github.com/audreyr/cookiecutter-pypackage

-Also see its data-science_ and reproducibility_ templates, they look good.
+See its data-science_ and reproducibility_ templates for example.

 .. _reproducibility: https://github.com/mkrapp/cookiecutter-reproducible-science